Chibuzothon/INST-377-Final-Project-/README.md

 ## Project Description

-This web application assists pilots in retrieving location-specific information such as weather, environmental conditions, and coordinates.
+This full-stack web application assists pilots in retrieving location-specific information such as weather, environmental conditions, and coordinates.

 It also allows pilots to record their travel history for future reference.
 The app provides an intuitive and responsive user experience.